jonas-fehrenbacher/ConsoleMusicPlayer/README.md

 ## Known issues
 - Resizing the console can cause issues.
-- Scroll wheel and duration bar are a bit off.

 ## What is done next?
-- I want to add an PlaylistEditor (add, remove music from a playlist and create new ones and specify directories).
+- I want to add an PlaylistEditor (add & remove tracks from existing playlists; create new ones; add & remove directories).
 - Search bar